Criminal Defense Attorney for Temple Students

 Work with a Trusted Philadelphia Criminal Defense Lawyer Today

-If you or a family member is a Temple student that was arrested for a crime, you should contact an experienced Philadelphia criminal defense lawyer today.
+If you or a family member is a Temple student that was arrested for a crime or you were charged with resisting arrest at Temple, you should contact an experienced Philadelphia criminal defense lawyer today.
 Criminal defense lawyer Lloyd Long has extensive experience dealing with a wide range of criminal offenses, and he is prepared to fight for you.
-You do not have to fight your case alone, call The Law Offices of Lloyd Long at (215) 867-6706 for a free legal consultation.
+Our lawyers offer representation for disciplinary hearings at Temple.
+You do not have to fight your case alone, call The Law Offices of Lloyd Long at (215) 302-0171 for a free legal consultation.